Mu Chong: Participate in the creation of the People's Army

 In 1946, he was selected as one of the Deputy Commanders of the Artillery Deputy Commander of the Security Officer Training Corps during his stay in Pyongyang in February of that year.
 While working in China, he was classified as a pro-Chinese, but he had trouble with China on the issue of Gando.
-He became the 2nd secretary of the Workers' Party of Korea, but in 1946 Kim Il-sung demoted him to the artillery commander of the security officer training battalion.
+He became the 2nd secretary of the Workers' Party of Korea, but in 1946 Kim Il Sung demoted him to the artillery commander of the security officer training battalion.

 On May 10, 1947, in the presence of Choi Yong-geon and other People's Liberation Army officers, Kim Mu Chong insisted, “In return for fighting the blood of Korean soldiers in the Manchurian War, Joseon must obtain Jiandao”.
-Data published by the Unification Ministry of the Republic of Korea stated that since 1948, there has been a difference of opinion between North Korea and China due to the problem of taking over Baekdu Mountain.
+Data published by the Unification Ministry of the Republic of Korea stated that since 1948, there has been a difference of opinion between North Korea and China due to the problem of taking over Paektu Mountain.

-After the founding of the People's Army in February 1948, he was appointed commander of the 2nd Command Center of the People's Army and became a national security officer after the establishment of the government of the Democratic People's Republic of Korea.
-[8] Participated in the 1st inter-Korean negotiations in April 1948, and the 2nd inter-Korean negotiations held in Haeju in August.
+After the founding of the Korean People's Army in February 1948, he was appointed commander of the 2nd Command Center of the People's Army and became a national security officer after the formal establishment of the Democratic People's Republic of Korea.
+He participated in the 1st inter-Korean negotiations in April 1948, and the 2nd inter-Korean negotiations held in Haeju in August.
 On September 2, the first Supreme People's Assembly was elected.

 Korean War

-When the Korean War broke out on June 25, 1950, he participated in the Korean War as a national security guard, as a commander of the Artillery Commander of the KPA and as a commander of the Second Army of the KPA.
+When the Korean War broke out on June 25, 1950, he participated in the Korean War as a national security guard, as a commander of the Artillery Commander of the Korean People's Army and as a commander of the Second Army of the KPA.
 During the Korean War, General Kim Kwang-hyop failed to defeat the Korean army properly, and after that, he became a resignation officer, and as a successor, he served as the 2nd Army Commander.
 However, he violated the order to defend Pyongyang, and immediately executed a retreat for the retreaters on the Nakdong River Front, deteriorating the atmosphere inside the army, being dismissed from the position, resigned from the military, and soon reinstated.
-At the end of the ceasefire, he was dismissed for responsibility for the defense of Pyongyang, and he became ill and was killed in October 1952.